Denis Law wants Scot to replace Craig Levein as national coach

 Dalglish and Law netted 30 times for Scotland, while fellow striker Jordan scored 11 goals for his country.

 Strachan, the scorer of five international goals, is the favourite for the role, according to Law.

 "I think most people would be happy with him," Law said of Strachan.
 "To me, he was an excellent player, a typical Scottish player; attacking, busy, scoring goals.

 "I hope he brings something like that back into the national team.
 We need that.

 "Kenny Dalgish?
 One of the best players ever for Scotland.
 He's been in the management side, so I wouldn't disagree with Kenny Dalglish either.

 "If you look at Joe Jordan as a player, I wouldn't like to play against him.

 "I was glad I was Scottish and I was in the same team as him.
 So yes, he's another one."

-Levein came under severe pressure and was ultimately relieved of his duties after the Scots took just two points from their opening four World Cup qualifiers, with two home draws followed by two away defeats.
+Levein came under severe pressure and was ultimately after the Scots took just two points from their opening four World Cup qualifiers, with two home draws followed by two away defeats.